 Mr. Halpern said that over several calls they shared feelings and agreed “to work on our new relationship and see how far we can take it.”
 The two now talk regularly, at least once a week, he said."

 This disorder can result in impulsive decisions and behavior, extreme irritability, and paranoia.
 There is a high risk of suicide in people who have this disorder due to the impulsivity and the despair when a sufferer has a recurrence of depression.
-It is the kind of disorder where people act before they think.
+It is the kind of disorder where people may act before they think things through.

 Mara is an advocate for recovery through involvement in the arts, particularly through visual arts and poetry.
 Two of her poems are included on the Poetry Page.

 "Crazy: A Father's Search Through America's Mental Health Madness” by Pete Earley.
 2007.